 Our thalassotherapy spa offers all kinds of wonderful sensory experiences, both outdoors and indoors.
 The thalassotherapy spa includes:

-Enjoy a genuine thalassotherapy experience with sea bathing, salt, menthol or seaweed in our sauna right by the sea in our open air bath house.
+Enjoy a genuine thalassotherapy experience with sea bathing, salt, seaweed or ice in our sauna right by the sea in our cold bath house.

 We hold several sauna rituals every day.
 There are a limited number of places for each session.
 You must register for the sauna ritual in person at the hotel not later than 30 minutes before the ritual starts.
 Up-to-date times for the sauna rituals are shown at the spa department.